kyuubicle/YADL/README.md

   - Playlists can be a part of any number of categories.
   - Categories can also be set via the Playlist context menu (helpful for adding a category to groups of playlists)
   - Can reorder Categories via the tabs
-    - Removing playlists is not yet added...
+    - Removing playlists is not yet added... (but can be done via config editing)
 - Allows hiding of Load/Merge/Location fields in PWAD list.
   - These will be saved to the program's config file
 - Wads can be loaded/unloaded by double-clicking them.